ilios/user-guide/dashboard/search.md

 After performing a search, all of the areas listed above are scanned for matches.
 Suggestions are also provided.

+### Learning Material Contents

+The newest addition to global search is described in detail below.

+The Ilios global search tool now scans the complete text content of all Learning Materials in the system, along with curriculum data and metadata.

+When you enter a search, the search results will be based not only on titles, terms, descriptions, and objectives in the curriculum; they will also take into account the complete text of associated learning materials, in order to provide a more robust and accurate results set.

+Since content can often provide significantly more effective definition of learning focus, results which take this into account allow for a much more realistic analysis of the curriculum.
+Additionally, if descriptions of learning, or objectives for learning have begun to diverge from actual didactic activity, including LM content allows the easier identification and remediation of this effect.

+There is no change to the search function; simply search as you would normally to receive the enhanced and improved results.

 ## Performing a Search

 To search for anything related to "brain", enter that into the search field provided.
 A list of suggested refinements ("Suggested Values") appear below the search box.
 Any of those can be utilized by clicking directly onto it.